markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

 #### Reporting
 Reporting are very important for both sides, technical and business.
 Technical teams, will use report during development, and later to find issues if they exist.
-By default JGiven generates plain text report, and it is shown in console(of ide).
+By default JGiven generates plain text report, and it is shown in console(of IDE).
 In our example if we run method written above, in console of our IDE we will get following result:
 ```
 Scenario: premium customer can order book earlier